A Celebration of Minnesota Artists and Their Work

-For this initiative Soomaal has invited four artists to share their most recent and exciting creative work with the public.
+Soomaal invited four artists to share their most recent and exciting creative work with the public.
 Soomaal House of Art is a Minneapolis-based Somali artists’ collective supporting a growing number of emerging and established Somali artists living in Minnesota and beyond.

 Kaamil A. Haider

-TruArtSpeaks will highlight the work of dancer Herb Johnson III and ceramicist Gabrielle Samone.
+TruArtSpeaks highlighted the work of dancer Herb Johnson III and ceramicist Gabrielle Grier.

 Herb Johnson III

-Musician William E. Duncan will compose and record a song for this project.
+Musician William E. Duncan composed and recorded a song for this project.